qkzk/fm/readme.md

 ## External dependencies

 Most of the openers and tui applications are configurable from config files.
-Some are hardcode since their command is quite specific or if I couldn't find a workaround.
+Some are hardcoded if their command is quite specific or if I couldn't find a workaround.

 - [Cryptsetup](https://gitlab.com/cryptsetup/cryptsetup): decrypt & mount encrypted devices
 - [Nitrogen](https://github.com/l3ib/nitrogen/): set up a wallpaper